Giardi77/IntruderX/README.md

 Request will look like:

-GET /?param1=example&param2=example
+GET /?param1=example&param2=example\n
-host: localhost:3000
+host: localhost:3000\n
-h1: example
+h1: example\n
-content-length: 3
+content-length: 3\n
-content-type: application/x-www-form-urlencoded
+content-type: application/x-www-form-urlencoded\n

-a=1
+a=1\n

 Now the fun part.
 You can use the -sc switch (--special_char) followed by a key-value pair where key is the special char and the value is the list of objects to iterate by replacing his special char.